nickjj/runninginproduction.com/_posts/podcast/2021-10-18-105-tinypilotkvm-lets-you-remote-control-your-server-from-your-browser.md

 title: "TinyPilotKVM Lets You Remote Control Your Server from Your Browser"

 description:
-  Michael Lync goes over building a hardware device to remote control your server.
+  Michael Lynch goes over building a hardware device to remote control your server.
 It's been available since mid 2020.
 ---